boobzzz/goit_pycore_finproj_g9/README.md

-delete-email - Delete a contact's email address birthdays - Show birthdays in the upcoming week, or in N upcoming days add-note - Add a note show-notes - Show notes change-note - Change a note sort-notes - Sort notes delete-note - Delete a note hello - Show greeting save - Save the current state of the session
+delete-email - Delete a contact's email address birthdays - Show birthdays in the upcoming week, or in N upcoming days add-note - Add a note show-notes - Show all notes change-note - Change a note sort-notes - Filter notes by tags delete-note - Delete a note hello - Show greeting save - Save the current state of the session